theQRL/test-zond/testnet/install/private-network.md

 1. Install [yq](https://github.com/mikefarah/yq).
 If you are on Ubuntu, you can install `yq` by running `snap install yq`.

 1. Download the QRL qrysm Package using GitHub. `git clone https://github.com/theqrl/qrysm`.
-The startup sccripts and Kurtosis configuration files can be found in `qrysm/scripts/local_testnet` directory.
+The startup scripts and Kurtosis configuration files can be found in `qrysm/scripts/local_testnet` directory.

 ## Building and Running